fastify/fastify/docs/Logging.md

   }
 })
 ```

+*This option will be ignored by any other logger than Pino.*

 You can also supply your own logger instance.
 Instead of passing configuration options, simply pass the instance.
 The logger you supply must conform to the Pino interface; that is, it must have the following methods: